Mod Podge Rocks

 10. Flower Pots

-Now that you've learned all about color shift paint, here's a quick video (and you can see all the colors in action!).
-Just press PLAY below:
+Now that you’ve learned all about this fantastic iridescent paint, here’s a quick video (and you can see all the colors in action!).
+Just press PLAY on the video in this post!

 Let me know in the comments if you'd like to try this paint – and what your project idea is.
 Enjoy!